Field Notes: How I Use Our Performance Marketing AI for Real Client Work

 Urgency messaging > Brand-only messaging.

-Localized relevance > Global sameness.
+Localized relevance > Global uniformity.

 What I Did Next: